Center-of-Excellence-AI-for-Structures/ISTRUST_MODEL/README.md

 ## Example

-To specifically describe how to train and use the DC model, we show an example below.
-To run the code from the Anaconda terminal with default values, go to the `monotonic_dc` folder inside the `Monotonic_DC` directory and run the `main.py` file via the commands:
+To specifically describe how to train and use the ISTRUST model, we show an example below.
+To run the code from the Anaconda terminal with default values, go to the `istrust` folder inside the `ISTRUST_MODEL` directory and run the `main.py` file via the commands:

 ```
-cd monotonic_dc
+cd istrust
 python main.py
 ```

-This runs the DC model for the C-MAPSS dataset by default.
-If you want to change some of the default variables, for example, if you want to enable the Bayesian Optimization algorithm and not rely on the existing hyperparameters, and to train the DC model on the MIMIC-III dataset run the command:
+If you want to change some of the default variables, for example, ..., run the command:

 `python main.py --bayesian_opt True --mimic True`